macronut/ghostcp/README.md

   domain                 `this domain will be resolved by DNS`
   method=*               `the methods to modify TCP`
 ### methods:
+  ttl                    `the fake tcp packets will use the TTL you set`
   w-md5                  `the fake tcp packets will have a wrong md5 option`
   w-csum                 `the fake tcp packets will have a wrong checksum`
   w-ack                  `the fake tcp packets will have a wrong ACK number`